-On August 17, 2018, we entered into an Open Market Sale Agreement (the "Open Market Sale Agreement") with Jefferies LLC, as agent ("Jefferies"), pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$75.0 million (the "Open Market Shares") from time to time through Jefferies (the "Open Market Offering").
+On August 17, 2018, we entered into an Open Market Sale Agreement (the "Open Market Sale Agreement") with Jefferies LLC, as agent ("Jefferies"), pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$75.0 million from time to time through Jefferies (the "Open Market Offering").
+On May 5, 2020, we entered into Amendment No. 1 to the Open Market Sale Agreement, pursuant to which we increased the maximum aggregate offering price of shares of our common stock, that we may issue and sell from time to time through Jefferies, by \$100.0 million, from \$75.0 million to up to \$175.0 million (the "Open Market Shares").